Cash Funds and Cash/Payment Card Handling

 Endowments and Gifts

 Endowment gifts to the University are placed in the UHS Endowment Fund for investment and oversight purposes.
 Endowments are managed through the UHS Treasurer’s Office.
 All endowment gifts received by departments should be delivered to the UHV Department of University Advancement by a cash custodian within one working day.
 University Advancement will prepare a Gift Transmittal Form (GTF) (Available from the Office of University Advancement) and send the funds directly to UHS Treasury with backup documentation.
 For gifts to endowments made through the UHV online store, within one day of receipt University Advancement will prepare a GTF and send to UHS Treasury with a request to wire the funds to the UHS Endowment Fund.
 See General Office Procedures Guide 5.8, Endowment Processing

 Cash shortages will be reported in the following manner:

 - Individual shortages or overages of less than $10 may be charged against a department cost center using the cash over/short account.

 - Individual shortages or overages of $10 or more, or cumulative annual shortages/overages of $40 or more, must be reported immediately to the Senior Director of Finance.

 - Individual shortages or overages of $100 or more, or cumulative annual shortages/overages of $100 or more, must be reported immediately in writing to the Senior Director of Finance and the UHS Internal Auditing Department.

 Returned checks other than payments on student accounts will be charged to the departmental cost center to which the check was deposited.
-The Finance Office will be responsible for notifying the department of unpaid checks from their area.
+The Finance Office will be responsible for notifying the department of unpaid checks in their area.
 Any department that accepts checks will be responsible for collecting against a returned check.
 If a department’s collection efforts fail, the department should contact the Finance Office for assistance in pursuing other measures to collect the funds.

 A check for a payment posted to a student account that is returned unpaid by the bank will be posted to the student’s account as an NSF check by the Bursar’s Office.
 The Bursar’s office will attempt to collect on student account returned checks.